vinaykadam007/synthetic-image-generator/README.md

 # Synthetic Image Generator
-Synthetic Image Generator is a Python tool for creating synthetic fluorescence microscopy images of cells, along with their labeled counterparts.
+Synthetic Image Generator is a tool for creating synthetic fluorescence microscopy images of cells, along with their labeled counterparts.
 This generator is ideal for creating datasets for training machine learning models in segmentation tasks.

 <p align="center">
   <img src="misc/demodisplay_image.png" alt="Synthetic Image Example" width="400"/>